larsenpanda/omb_standalone/README.md

 Another modification you'll probably want to change as appropriate is the `producerRate`.
 By default it's 50k messages per second.
 For example, I changed mine to be 50 per second because I was running Redpanda on my local docker and wanted to to just verify that it works to create this doc.

+### What about the charts?
+In the bin directory there is a python script called `generate_charts.py`.
+Run this and you'll get image outputs that you can then copy over and view on a desktop for your analysis.

 ### Do I need to set auto topic create = true?
 No. The topic is created as necessary for each workload being run using the kafka Admin API.